Get 'em while they're hot! Articles are published in the magazine up to two months before they are put on our website.

 Why not sign up for a £5 trial subscription to get this issue of Red Pepper, and our next three issues, delivered to your door?

 You'll get all this in our latest issue...

-Our columnists Jeremy Hardy, Mike Marqusee and Steve Platt, regular features including 'under the radar' and 'know your enemy', and four pages of book reviews.
+Our columnists Jeremy Hardy, Mike Marqusee and Steve Platt, regular features including 'under the radar' and 'temperature gauge'.